The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Introduction

 In this paper we provide a thorough characterization of the impact on the inferred \galacc of a broad range of observational limitations and choices.
 This enables us to assess the reliability and guide the interpretation of current and future studies of this quantity, as well as to determine a set of minimal requirements for future observations of the \galacc.
 We describe the simulation set used and the production of synthetic observations in Sec.~\ref{sec:methods}.
 In Sec.~\ref{sec:results_obs} we present our results concerning the impact of observational limitations on the inferred \galacc, while in Sec.~\ref{sec:results_phys} we connect the properties of the (simulated) signal to other physical properties of the Universe.
 Finally, in Sec.~\ref{sec:future} we discuss potential future developments of the \galacc, including the prospect of employing ongoing surveys to extend observations of this quantity, and we present concluding remarks in Sec.~\ref{sec:conclusions}.
-All quantities are in comoving units throughout the paper, unless specified otherwise.